ipverse/bot-ip-blocks/README.md

 Two datasets:

-- **`crawlers.json`** for search engines, SEO bots, and AI/LLM crawlers (Googlebot, Bingbot, Ahrefs, GPTBot, ClaudeBot, PerplexityBot, etc.)
+- **`crawlers.json`** for search engines, SEO bots, and AI/LLM crawlers (Googlebot, Bingbot, Ahrefs, GPTBot, ClaudeBot, PerplexityBot, Yandex, etc.)
 - **`monitoring.json`** for third-party uptime and synthetic monitoring probes (Pingdom, UptimeRobot, Datadog, New Relic, StatusCake, Better Stack, updown.io)

 Each provider entry includes the IPv4 and IPv6 prefixes plus the things you actually need to recognize the bot from a request: glob patterns for the User-Agent header and, where the provider supports it, reverse-DNS hostname patterns.
 Git history lets you track how each provider's ranges drift over time.